+Prior to his current position, he was Director of Financial Planning for the Long Island Power Authority ("LIPA"), which owns the electric transmission and distribution system on Long Island that delivers power to more than 1.1 million retail customers.
+His responsibilities included the administration of LIPA's long-term financial planning, including oversight of financial modeling and economic forecasting.
 Prior to that position, Mr. Sullivan was the head of revenue and economic analysis for NIFA.
 In this role, he played a key role in the development of the County's first Multi-Year Financial Plan.
 In 1996, Mr. Sullivan served as the initial director of the budget office for the newly-created County Legislature.
 He has also performed research for Wharton Econometric Forecasting Associates.